Servicio Meteorológico Nacional (Argentina): Weather stations

 Currently, SMN has 125 weather stations that extended across both Argentina and Antarctica.
 They also include a network of observatories that measure atmospheric parameters in addition to the meteorological parameters such as ultraviolet radiation, solar radiation, and ozone levels.

 The first weather station in Antarctica was in 1904 when an observatory that both measured meteorological and geomagnetic parameters was open on Orcadas Base on Laurie Island in the South Orkney Islands (Orcadas del Sur).
 Currently, SMN maintains 6 synoptic weather stations in Antarctica on the Antarctic bases operated by Argentina (Carlini Base, San Martín Base, Belgrano II Base, Esperanza Base, Marambio Base, and Orcadas Base).

+Prevenir project and how AI is part of it

+The Prevenir project in Argentina, a collaborative effort between Argentine and Japanese entities, utilizes AI and other methodologies to develop an early warning system for urban floods.
+Focused initially on vulnerable areas in Buenos Aires and Córdoba, it pioneers advanced forecasting techniques in the region.

+Led by researchers like Juan Jose Ruiz, Prevenir's approach resembles Google's tool on a smaller scale, with a focus on precipitation dynamics.
+Despite less extensive data availability compared to international counterparts, Argentine models leverage radar-provided information for future precipitation system predictions.

+Apart from enhancing flood forecasts and alerts, Prevenir aims to expand observation networks and raise public awareness about risk prevention.
+Leveraging high-performance supercomputers like Clementina XXI and Fugaku, the project marks a significant step towards more effective disaster management in Argentina and potentially worldwide.

 Volcanic Ash Advisory Centre

 There are 9 Volcanic Ash Advisory Centres (VAAC for short) around the world that are responsible for monitoring volcanic ash to provide critical information and maintain aviation safety.
 SMN is responsible for the Buenos Aires VAAC, which covers all areas from longitudes 90oW to 10oW and latitudes 10oS to 90oS.
 VAACs are designated regional meteorological centres that are tasked with observing the movement of volcanic ash into the atmosphere during volcanic eruptions.
-The functions and responsibilities of the Buneos Aires VAAC are listed below:
+The functions and responsibilities of the Buenos Aires VAAC are listed below: